jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   - random_ is a :ref:`module<what is a module?>` from `The Python Standard Library`_ that is used to make fake random numbers
   - ``import random`` brings in an :ref:`object (everything in Python is an object)<what is a class?>` that represents the `random module`_ so I can use it in ``test_person.py``
+  - I like to sort my `import statements`_ alphabetically

 * I use a random integer_ (a whole number with no decimals) for the ``year_of_birth`` :ref:`variable<what is a variable?>`